Edward Stanley, Lord Stanley (died 1938): Political career

 Lord Stanley was first elected to Parliament on 28 June 1917 in a by-election in Liverpool Abercromby.
 He left Parliament the following year, when the seat was abolished for the 1918 general election.
 During this time, he was the Baby of the House.
 He returned to Parliament in the 1922 general election when he was elected for Fylde.
 He served under Stanley Baldwin as a Junior Lord of the Treasury from 1924 to 1927 and was a Deputy Chairman of the Conservative Party from 1927 to 1929.

 On the formation of the National Government after the 1931, Stanley was made Parliamentary and Financial Secretary to the Admiralty under Ramsay MacDonald.
 On 26 February 1934, he was admitted to the Privy Council.
 In 1935 he was made Under-Secretary of State for Dominion Affairs by Baldwin, and later that year was made Parliamentary and Financial Secretary to the Admiralty.
 Two years later, Lord Stanley became Under-Secretary of State for India and Burma.

 On 16 May 1938 he entered the cabinet as Secretary of State for Dominion Affairs.
 His brother, Oliver, was also in the Cabinet as President of the Board of Trade.
 However, in October 1938, five months after being appointed to the cabinet, Lord Stanley died in Marylebone, aged 44.
 Neville Chamberlain paid tribute to him in the House of Commons:

 So great, indeed, was his keenness and his interest in Imperial relations that he insisted on carrying out his intention to visit Canada, although even then he was suffering from the disease which has now ended fatally.
 Perhaps in that office he would have, for the first time, found an opportunity of showing the full extent of his powers, for those who knew him best had long recognised that he possessed to an exceptional degree the high qualities of steady judgment and sterling good sense, combined with a complete and utter selflessness and integrity of purpose.

 Marriage and issue

 Lord Stanley married the Hon.
 Sibyl Louise Beatrix Cadogan, daughter of Henry Cadogan, Viscount Chelsea (heir apparent of 5th Earl Cadogan), in 1917.
-Their wedding at Guards' Chapel, Wellington Barracks, was attended by King George and Queen Mary, Queen Alexandra of Denmark, and Mary, Princess Royal.
+Their wedding at Guards' Chapel, Wellington Barracks, was attended by King George V and Queen Mary, Queen Alexandra, and Mary, Princess Royal.
 Sibyl was given away by her stepfather, Admiral of the Fleet Sir Hedworth Meux.
 The Earl of Dalkeith (later Duke of Buccleuch) was best man.
 They had three sons: